Economy of England in the Middle Ages: Rise of the cloth trade

 There were some reversals.
 The attempts of English merchants to break through the Hanseatic league directly into the Baltic markets failed in the domestic political chaos of the Wars of the Roses in the 1460s and 1470s.
 The wine trade with Gascony fell by half during the war with France, and the eventual loss of the province brought an end to the English domination of the business and temporary disruption to Bristol's prosperity until wines began to be imported through the city a few years later.
 Indeed, the disruption to both the Baltic and the Gascon trade contributed to a sharp reduction in the consumption of furs and wine by the English gentry and nobility during the 15th century.

 There were advances in manufacturing, especially in the South and West.
 Despite some French attacks, the war created much coastal prosperity thanks to the huge expenditure on shipbuilding during the war, and the South-West also became a centre for English piracy against foreign vessels.
 Metalworking continued to grow, and in particular pewter working, which generated exports second only to cloth.
 By the 15th century pewter working in London was a large industry, with a hundred pewter workers recorded in London alone, and pewter working had also spread from the capital to eleven major cities across England.
 London goldsmithing remained significant but saw relatively little growth, with around 150 goldsmiths working in London during the period.
 Iron-working continued to expand and in 1509 the first cast-iron cannon was made in England.
 This was reflected in the rapid growth in the number of iron-working guilds, from three in 1300 to fourteen by 1422.

 The result was a substantial influx of money that in turn encouraged the import of manufactured luxury goods; by 1391 shipments from abroad routinely included "ivory, mirrors, paxes, armour, paper..., painted clothes, spectacles, tin images, razors, calamine, treacle, sugar-candy, marking irons, patens..., ox-horns and quantities of wainscot".
 Imported spices now formed a part of almost all noble and gentry diets, with the quantities being consumed varying according to the wealth of the household.
 The English government was also importing large quantities of raw materials, including copper, for manufacturing weapons.
 Many major landowners tended to focus their efforts on maintaining a single major castle or house rather than the dozens a century before, but these were usually decorated much more luxurious than previously.
 Major merchants' dwellings, too, were more lavish than in previous years.

+Printing was also introduced to England near the end of the medieval period, when William Caxton established a press at Westminster in 1476.
+Although initially a small urban trade, printing created a new branch of book production and retailing in late medieval London.